A-amon/A-amon/README.md

 and have been polishing my basics on it

 ## What I enjoy
-- Receiving constructive feedback (as well as being on the giving side!) :gift: <br>
+- Receiving constructive feedback (as well as being on the giving side!) :gift:
-- Learning (Getting new knowledge is just too tempting!) :satisfied: <br>
+- Learning (Getting new knowledge is just too tempting!) :satisfied:
-- Having a beginner's mindset (Pride & ego is one's worst enemy :cold_sweat:) <br>
+- Having a beginner's mindset (Pride & ego is one's worst enemy :cold_sweat:)
 - Frontend development (Hush!
 It's a secret~ :sunglasses:)

 ## Projects